icinganalysis/icinganalysis.github.io/content/NACA-TN-2708.md

 that had been added later by Clark, and is presented here as Table IV.

-The revised distributions are a better approximation of a normal distribution.
+The revised distributions are purported to be a better approximation of a normal distribution.
+However, the this does not appear to be reproducible, see a detailed examination at [A Langmuir B drop size distribution is (almost) a normal distribution]({filename}A Langmuir B distribution is almost a normal distribution.md).

 ![Table IV.
 Ratios of Drop Radius to Volume Median Radius Corresponding to Percentile Divisions of Total Liquid Water in Clouds](/images/naca-tn-2708/table_iv_corrected_distrbutions.png)

-However, the revised distributions did not see much use, as neither of the the NACA publications that cite NACA-TN-2708 use the revised distributions.
+The revised distributions did not see much use for aviation, as neither of the the NACA publications that cite NACA-TN-2708 use the revised distributions.
 (They may have seen some use in meteorological publications [^4]).